cvblab/SEQUOIA-MouseRetinaOCT/README.md

-# A Curated OCT Dataset of Ex-Vivo Mice Retina for Deep Learning Models
+# A Curated OCT Datbase of Ex-Vivo Mice Retina for Deep Learning Models

 ![Aproach](teacher-student.png)